 GPS PCB antennas come in two flavors: active and passive.
 Active antennas come with a low-noise amplifier (LNA) built into the module, while a passive antenna does not include an amplifier.
 Active antennas sit on their own board and connect to your PCB with a coax cable.

 Some receivers come pre-packaged with either type of antenna.
-They can also contain a passive matching network that matches the output to 50 Ohms impedance.
-An active antenna has an advantage in that the LNA maintains the noise level in the output signal resulting in higher sensitivity.
+They can also contain a passive matching network that matches the output to 50 Ohms impedance radiation pattern.
+An active antenna has a performance advantage in that the LNA maintains the noise level in the output signal resulting in higher sensitivity.

 Integrated GPS receiver